 The answer to this question can be confusing, so we’ll make it as simple as possible here.

-There are various things that can cause a recession – high inflation and rising interest rates being two of them.
+There are various things that can cause a recession, these include:

-So, what does this mean for regular Canadians?
+So, when a recession happens, what does it mean for regular Canadians?

 On the ground, a recession means all sorts of challenges.